JoseDLR24/JoseDLR24/README.md

  I like to learn JavaScript and ReactJS, these are challenging subjects, but I find them fascinating and rewarding.
 Also, I enjoy creating wireframes and UI/UX designs.

-Skills: REACT / JS / HTML / CSS / SASS / SEO
+Skills: REACT / JS / HTML / CSS / TAILWINDCSS / SEO

 - 🔭 I’m currently working on the live site of my portfolio
 - 📫 How to reach me: jdlrosorio23@gmail.com